Help make a difference!

 Refugees and volunteers interact within our Harvesting Program and Food Preservation workshops to facilitate a hands-on ESL experience.
 Through this approach, we take learning out of the classroom and use an Iskashitaa food and conversation skill-based ESL curriculum for a program that will help refugees acquire English and increase self-sufficiency.

 University of Arizona students are also teaching refugees.
-The Honors Civic Engagement Team (HCET), a partnership of the U of A Honors College and Iskashitaa, also teaches English to refugees in the Tucson community!
+The Honors Civic Engagement Team (HCET), a partnership of the U of A Honors College and Iskashitaa, have also taught English to refugees in the Tucson community!